StrongShiv8/strongshiv8.github.io/_posts/2023-06-11-GoldenEye.md

 Since gcc is not present in the victim machine so I replaced it with cc which used to run in the time of UNIX systems.

-Now After transfering the exploit to victim machine lets exploit it →
+Now After transferring the exploit to victim machine lets exploit it →

 ![80-4.png](/Vulnhub-Files/img/GoldenEye/80-4.png)